What's VOXI? Should I get a plan with them? It says you have to be a certain age to sign up - is that true?

 - There are freebies - like the chance to nab a free phone case, and bonuses if you refer a friend to VOXI as well.

 There are a few limitations, however.
-You can only sign up to a deal if you're 25 or under, for a start - though you won't get kicked off when you turn 26, VOXI assures us.
+You can only sign up to a deal if you're under 30, though once you've joined you can stay as long as you like.

 As well as that, SIM-only plans are the only kind currently available.
 You'll need to either buy or already own a phone in order to use VOXI.